-(1) Represents our 2013 Equity Incentive Plan.

-- (3) The weighted average exercise price set forth in this column relates only to 1,167,181 stock options outstanding under our 2013 Equity Incentive Plan.
-The remaining securities included in column (a) of this table are performance-based RSUs and time-based RSUs, for which no exercise price applies. - (4) This number includes a specific pool of 18,597,661 shares of common stock authorized for issuance upon the future exchange of outstanding Class A units of PennyMac that were originally issued pursuant to compensatory arrangements.
-It also includes a general pool of 2,554,007 shares of common stock authorized for future awards (excluding securities reflected in column (a)).
+- (1) Represents our 2013 Equity Incentive Plan. - (2) We do not have any equity plans that have not been approved by our stockholders. - (3) The weighted average exercise price set forth in this column relates only to 1,845,371 stock options outstanding under our 2013 Equity Incentive Plan.
+The remaining securities included in column (a) of this table are performance-based RSUs and time-based RSUs, for which no exercise price applies. - (4) This number includes a specific pool of 18,278,143 shares of common stock authorized for issuance upon the future exchange of outstanding Class A units of PennyMac that were originally issued pursuant to compensatory arrangements.
+It also includes a general pool of 1,955,946 shares of common stock authorized for future awards (excluding securities reflected in column (a)).
 This general pool initially consisted of 3,906,433 shares of common stock authorized under the 2013 Equity Incentive Plan for future awards, and has been, and will continue to be, increased pursuant to the terms of the 2013 Equity Incentive Plan on January 1st of each calendar year by an amount equal to the lesser of (i) 1.75% of our outstanding common stock on a fully diluted basis as of the end of our immediately preceding fiscal year, (ii) 1,322,024 shares, and (iii) any lower amount determined by our board of directors.
-The annual increase to this general pool on January 1, 2014 pursuant to the foregoing formula was 1,322,024.
+The annual increase to this general pool on January 1, 2015 pursuant to the foregoing formula was 1,322,024.